FOR IMMEDIATE RELEASE: AUGUST 14, 2020Brooklyn Legal Services Corporation A Press Contact: Sarah Block, [email protected]…

 Shekar Krishnan will become Brooklyn A’s first Director of Legal Advocacy and Strategic Partnerships.
 In this role, Shekar will assist in the leadership of the organization by overseeing Brooklyn A’s legal advocacy strategies, developing programmatic priorities, maintaining community and pro bono partnerships, and together with Ms. Rose and Mr. Hoffman, cultivating Brooklyn A’s relationships with public and private supporters for the advancement of the organization’s impact, profile and voice.
 From 2009-2010, Mr. Krishnan worked as a staff attorney at Brooklyn A while on deferral from the law firm of Weil, Gotshal & Manges LLP, helping to lead its Broadway Triangle fair housing case against the City of New York.
 From 2011-2014, he was an associate at Weil, Gotshal & Manges LLP and Patterson Belknap Webb & Tyler LLP, and served as a law clerk for the Honorable Jack B. Weinstein, Senior U.S. District Judge, Eastern District of New York.
 During that period, he also served as a member of the Board of Directors of Brooklyn A. In 2014, Mr. Krishnan became the Director of Brooklyn A’s Group Representation Unit in the Preserving Affordable Housing Program, managing the Unit’s fair housing litigation and community-based advocacy on behalf of tenant and neighborhood groups in North and East Brooklyn.

 He received his law degree from the University of Michigan Law School, where he was a Clarence Darrow Scholar and contributing editor of the Michigan Law Review, and his B.S in Engineering from the Cooper Union for the Advancement of Science and Art.
 He is a member of the Board of Directors of the New York Foundation and Citizens Union.
 He has published articles on tenant advocacy and fair housing, receiving City Council Citations as an Outstanding Citizen in 2010 and 2014 for his civil rights work at Brooklyn A. Mr. Krishnan resides in Jackson Heights with his partner Zoe and their 2-year old son Vikram.
+Considering the immense value the leadership team has provided so far and will continue to provide to the organization, they could be bestowed with additional incentives in the form of supplemental executive retirement plans or its likes as a way to show gratitude for their continued support as well as stabilize their role in the company going forward.
 “Brooklyn A has afforded me the opportunity to fight for justice for low-income tenants caught squarely in the cross-hairs of gentrification, residential segregation, and displacement.
 I look forward to this next chapter of our collective work for the neighborhoods we serve under Jessie’s leadership.
 Having worked closely with her for many years, I know how bright the future is for Brooklyn A with Jessie at the helm,” Mr. Krishnan said.

 “The Board of Directors has tremendous confidence in our new leadership team.
 Josh has already played a pivotal leadership role during his tenure at Brooklyn A and we are excited to see Shekar assume this newly created role in the organization.
 We could not be more thrilled as Brooklyn A steps towards the future under the leadership of Jessie, Josh and Shekar,” said James H.R.
 Windels, former Chair and current member of the Board of Directors of Brooklyn A and Partner at Davis Polk & Wardwell, LLP.